t3rmian/devpot/content/posts/collections/en/2020-03-08-static-site-auth.md

 > The password's hash is part of the URI.
 Enforce HTTPS to avoid man in the middle attacks.
 > Pasting the link directly to someone will bypass the login.

 The provided sample is a demo of a single page but it could easily be extended to multi-page auth.
 Though, as you can see it could be easily leaked if the link is shared.
-If you don't care, but still want to minimize the visibility, slap a *noindex* meta value for robots to disable search engine indexing.
+If you don't care, but still want to minimize the visibility, slap a *noindex* meta value for robots to disable search engine indexing:
 `&lt;meta name=&quot;robots&quot; content=&quot;noindex&quot; /&gt;`.
 Generally, this might be a valid solution if you're a one-man team under consideration of the above flaws.

 ### Encrypted HTML page